 To help illustrate how we define rescue in this category, we share the story of Lydia, one of Destiny Rescue’s survivors in Kenya.

 Trigger warning: Even with some of the more graphic details removed, Lydia’s story is heartbreaking and may be particularly difficult for readers who have survived rape or sexual assault.
 Please read with discretion.

 “It is a wonderful day.
 We have to thank God for the gift of life….”

 Remember those words.
 They were Lydia’s first when she sat down to tell a story fraught with overwhelming cruelty, pain and heartache.
 Those words of gratitude are not only a testimony to the heroic resilience of the 16-year-old but also to the monumental healing God is doing in her life.

 For most of her early childhood, Lydia remembers growing up in a “happy family.”
-But everything changed when she reached Class 5 (the equivalent of Year 5 in New Zealand.)
+But everything changed when she reached Class 5 (the equivalent of fifth grade in the U.S.)

 In Kenya, although primary education does not require tuition, there are additional school fees that can create an insurmountable financial barrier for some families.
 In a region where many struggle to afford their next meal, school is often the first thing to get cut when money is tight.
 Unfortunately, that was the case for Lydia’s schooling.

 At first, her mother and stepfather told her they could no longer afford her school fees.
 But things quickly worsened as family tensions rose: “I was not even given food,” Lydia said.